binste/chicago_safepassage_evaluation/README.md

 If you want to rerun the analysis in an isolated and tested environment, you can use the amazing tool repo2docker.
 It will copy the repository on your own computer and setup everything for you in an isolated and OS independent environment (using Docker).
 However, if you are not familiar with Docker, it is not straightforward to save any changes you make to the files.

 1. Install the [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) for your operating system
-2. Set the available memory for Docker to 4GB.
+2. Set the available memory for Docker to 4GB and the number of CPU cores to 2.
     * On Mac this can be set by clicking on the Docker symbol in the status bar -> Preferences -> Advanced
 3. Install repo2docker from source to get the latest version:
     ```bash